teracyhq/devops/docs/setup_working_env.rst

 - install ``git``

+- install Python development packages: ``libpq-dev``, ``python-dev``

 - install ``setuptools``, ``pip``, ``virtualenv``, ``virtualenvwrapper``

+- install additional tools such as ``vim``, etc.

 - generate ssh key if not yet generated

-3. Run the following commands to download the bash script to setup working environment:
+3. To make it easy, a bash script is provided to do all the things above.
+Run the following commands to download the bash script to setup working environment:
 ::
     $ cd ~/Downloads
     $ wget https://raw.github.com/teracy-official/dev/master/scripts/setup_working_env.sh